Mantl34/learning-github/README.md

 This repository is part of my Git and GitHub learning process.
 It includes practice files in Python, Markdown, and Bash.
+This line was added as part of learning commit tracking.